Ritesh-zt0/riteshkumar.github_portfolio.io/README.md

 * 💬 If you have any question/feedback, please do not hesitate to reach out to me!

 ## 🔭 I'm currently working on:
-- Cyclistic Bike-sharing Case study.
+- Personal Case study.

 ## 🌱 I'm currently learning:
-* SQL in detail.
+- SQL in detail.
+- R, Tableau, Python

 ## 📝 Table of Contents:
 1. Case Studies.